 All of our probate work is carried out by an experienced member of our private client team under the supervision of the firm’s Senior Partner, Michael Cutler.
 Michael is a solicitor with over 35 years’ experience specialising in Wills, Trusts and Probate matters and he is a long-standing member of the prestigious Society of Trust and Estate Practitioners (STEP).

-The other members of our private client team are Rachel Burnett and Kiran Panaich, both solicitors with a keen interest, and several years’ experience, in this specialist field.
-Rachel is also a member of STEP.
+The other member of our private client team is Kiran Panaich, a solicitor with a keen interest, and several years’ experience, in this specialist field.

 Senior Partner and Head of Private Client